louishouette/tuber_hub/requirements/changelogs/ui_reorganization.md

 1. **Update Application Layout**
    - Refactor navbar to include namespace selection dropdown
+   - Rename the app/views/layouts/hub/shared/menu directory to sidebar
    - Create dynamic sidebar component that loads menu based on current namespace

-2. **Create Namespace Controllers and Views**
+2. **Create Namespace Controllers and Views** ✅
-   - Generate base controllers for each namespace
+   - Generate base controllers for each namespace ✅
-   - Set up routing for namespaces
+   - Set up routing for namespaces ✅
-   - Create shared layouts for each namespace
+   - Create shared layouts for each namespace ✅

-3. **Implement Farm Context Awareness**
+3. **Implement Farm Context Awareness** ✅
-   - Ensure farm selection is persistent across namespaces
+   - Ensure farm selection is persistent across namespaces ✅
-   - Add farm context indicators to all views
+   - Add farm context indicators to all views : already done with the farm selector in the navbar ✅
-   - Implement farm filtering for all data queries
+   - Implement farm filtering for all data queries ✅

 #### Phase 2: Admin & Core Namespaces